-The Turing Scheme website is your one-stop-shop for all the latest information about the UK’s new global programme for work and study abroad.
+All the latest information about the UK’s post-Brexit global programme for work and study abroad can be found on the UK Government website.

 See where your language skills could take you.
-The British Council English Language Assistant programme spans five continents, placing people in 14 countries around the world.
+The British Council English Language Assistant programme spans five continents, placing people in 13 countries around the world.
 Becoming a Language Assistant is an experience that will stay with you for life.
 As well as improving your language skills and exploring a community, you'll build your sense of independence and gain the satisfaction of firing young imaginations.

 This education search platform uses artificial intelligence to help you find your ideal university and study programme based on your personality, academic achievements and career prospects.